jhvanderschee/hugobricks/content/en/posts/perfect-google-lighthouse-score.md

 A final piece of advice: if you feel insecure about programming [Vanilla Javascript](https://gomakethings.com/), please let [Chris Ferdinandy](https://gomakethings.com/) help you.
 He is an advocate for a simpler World Wide Web and loves to teach.
 Go make simpler things!

-*Note that the template Hugobricks is based on the MIT licensed [Hugoplate}(https://hugoplate.netlify.app) from Zeon studio that scores 20 points lower on Perforance (not 99, but around 80) in Google Lighthouse.
+*Note that the template Hugobricks is based on the MIT licensed [Hugoplate}(https://hugoplate.netlify.app) from Zeon studio.
+Hugoplate scores 20 points lower on Perforance in Google Lighthouse (not 99, but around 80).
 This article explains why.*